chillibits/particulate-matter-app/README.md

 You can contribute to this project by doing following things:

 - If you want to contribute new features, please fork this repository to your own GitHub account.
 Then build your awesome feature and post a pull request back to this repo.
 We will check your changes and merge your contribution asap.
-- If you want to add a new translation language or improve an existing translation, please write an email to: [contact@chillibits.com](mailto:contact@chillibits.com&subject=Add%20translation)
+- If you want to add a new translation language or improve an existing translation, please send an email to: [translation@chillibits.com](mailto:translation@chillibits.com&subject=PM-App%20-%20Add%20translation)
-- If you want to submit a request for a new feature, please [open an issue](https://github.com/ChilliBits/particulate-matter-app/issues/new?labels=feature%20request&template=feature_request.md) on GitHub write an email to: [contact@chillibits.com](mailto:contact@chillibits.com&subject=Feature%20request)
+- If you want to submit a request for a new feature, please [open an issue](https://github.com/ChilliBits/particulate-matter-app/issues/new?labels=feature%20request&template=feature_request.md) on GitHub send an email to: [features@chillibits.com](mailto:features@chillibits.com&subject=PM-App%20-%20Feature%20request)

 ## Our translators